As an Amazon Associate I earn from qualifying purchases. Click for details.

 “Twice in 1417, royal writs demand the arrest of an outlaw who led a band which robbed, murdered and committed other acts of general mayhem.
 One report says he “assumed the name of Frere Tuk newly so called in the common parlance.”

-The Blue Ball Inn is a great location, in comfortable walking distance of several other haunts.
+The Blue Ball Inn is a great location for ghost hunting, and it’s in comfortable walking distance of several other haunts.

 Nearby, visitors to The Spotted Cow at Malton’s Cattle Market area (near the corner of Middlecave Road and The Mount), have reported ghostly footsteps and some poltergeist activity.